-We are registering the securities described in this prospectus to permit the resale of these securities by the selling unitholders from time to time after the date of this prospectus.
-We will not receive any of the proceeds from the sale by the selling unitholders of the securities.
+We are registering the securities described in this prospectus to permit the resale of these securities by the selling unitholder from time to time after the date of this prospectus.
+We will not receive any of the proceeds from the sale by the selling unitholder of the securities.

-The selling unitholders may act independently of us in making decisions with respect to the timing, manner and size of each of its sales.
-The selling unitholders may make sales of the common units from time to time through one or more methods specified herein or through a combination of any of such methods or any other method permitted pursuant to applicable law.
+The selling unitholder may act independently of us in making decisions with respect to the timing, manner and size of each of its sales.
+The selling unitholder may make sales of the common units from time to time through one or more methods specified herein or through a combination of any of such methods or any other method permitted pursuant to applicable law.
 Such offers and sales may be made directly to purchasers, through underwriters, to dealers, or through agents, on any securities exchange on which the common units are then listed, at prices and under terms prevailing at the time of the sale, at prices related to the then current market price if any, at fixed prices, at varying prices determined at the time of sale, or at privately negotiated prices.
 These prices will be determined by the holders of the securities or by agreement between the holders and any underwriters or broker-dealers who may receive fees or commissions in connection with the sale.
 Our common units trade on the NYSE under the symbol "CEQP."
-The last reported sales price of our common units on the NYSE on May 4, 2021 was \$30.70 per common unit.
-The selling unitholders may offer and sell some or all of the common units included in this prospectus by or through a broker-dealer in one or more, or a combination, of the following methods, without limitation:
+The last reported sales price of our common units on the NYSE on March 30, 2023 was \$24.72 per common unit.
+The selling unitholder may offer and sell some or all of the common units included in this prospectus by or through one or more, or a combination, of the following methods, without limitation:

-- purchases by the broker-dealer as principal, and resale by the broker-dealer for its account; - a block trade in which the broker-dealer may attempt to sell the units as agent, but may resell all or a portion of the block as principal in order to facilitate the transaction; - · in a public auction; - transactions in which a broker-dealer may agree with the selling unitholders to sell a specified number of such units at a stipulated price per unit; - transactions in which the broker-dealer as agent solicits purchasers and ordinary brokerage transactions by the broker-dealer as agent; - an offering at other than a fixed price on or through the facilities of any securities exchange on which the common units are listed or to or through a market maker other than on that securities exchange; and - any other method permitted pursuant to applicable law.
+- underwritten transactions (whether on a firm commitment or best efforts basis, including through bought deals); - sales directly to one or more purchasers; - purchases by a broker-dealer as principal, and resale by such broker-dealer for its account; - through the distribution of common units by the selling unitholder to its partners, members or other security holders; - a block trade in which the broker-dealer may attempt to sell the units as agent, but may resell all or a portion of the block as principal in order to facilitate the transaction; - in a public auction; - transactions in which a broker-dealer may agree with the selling unitholder to sell a specified number of such units at a stipulated price per unit; - transactions in which a broker-dealer as agent solicits purchasers and ordinary brokerage transactions by such broker-dealer as agent; - through the writing or settlement of options or other hedging transactions, whether through an option exchange or otherwise; - short sales and delivery of common units to close out short positions entered into after the effective date of this registration statement; - in at-the-market offerings, as defined in Rule 415 under the Securities Act, at prices prevailing at the time of sale or at prices related to such prevailing market prices; - an offering at other than a fixed price on or through the facilities of any securities exchange on which the common units are listed or to or through a market maker other than on that securities exchange; and - any other method permitted pursuant to applicable law.

-The selling unitholders may also directly make offers to sell some or all of the common units included in this prospectus to, or solicit offers to purchase such common units from, purchasers from time to time.
-If required, the prospectus supplement related to any such offering by the selling unitholders will set forth the terms of such offering.
+The selling unitholder may also directly make offers to sell some or all of the common units included in this prospectus to, or solicit offers to purchase such common units from, purchasers from time to time.
+If required, the prospectus supplement related to any such offering by the selling unitholder will set forth the terms of such offering.